Package 'chromatographR'

 Details

 Can be used to confirm the identity of a peak or check that a particular column in the peak table represents a single compound.
 Retention times can also be selected by clicking on the plotted trace if what == 'click'.
+Plots can be produced using either base R graphics, ggplot2, or plotly, according to the value of the engine argument.

 Value